kar69-96/agentpay/README.md

 # AgentPay

 > Secure payments infrastructure for AI agents.
-Open source.

 AgentPay lets AI agents purchase things on the web without ever seeing a user's credit card.
 Credentials are encrypted locally, purchases require human approval with cryptographic signatures, and checkout happens via headless browser with placeholder injection — real values exist in the DOM for milliseconds.

-No servers.
-No databases.
-Everything runs on the user's machine.
+Everything runs on the user's machine except for CUA running on Browserbase.

 ## Install